 Read time: 8 minutes

-Data is the most essential part of every organization, so the tools we use in the workplace must ensure data security and protect data integrity, mainly collaboration and communication tools.
+Data is the most essential part of every organization, so the tools we use in the workplace must ensure data security and protect data integrity, mainly collaboration and communication tools like Microsoft Teams.

 Because of all these advanced features, Teams is currently the most popular collaboration and video conferencing tool among organizations.
-But few cases of data leakage and accidental sharing put a question – how secure is Microsoft Teams?
+But cases like BlueBleed data leak (October 2022) and accidental data exposure by AI researchers (September 2023) have compromised multiple TBs of data.
+Such incidents raise the question– how secure is Microsoft Teams?

 This post will discuss different aspects of Microsoft Teams security and what we can do to keep it secure while still maximizing end-user collaboration service.